jma_logo Welcome to TCC wmo_logo

 Highlight

-• Seasonal precipitation amounts were extremely low from southwestern Russia to the area around the eastern Mediterranean Sea and in Mexico.
+• Seasonal precipitation amounts were extremely low in and around eastern Europe and in the southeastern USA.

 TypeAreaRemarks

-• The seasonal mean temperature in Korea in spring (from March to May) was the second highest on record for this season since 1973 (Korea Meteorological Administration).
+• The seasonal mean temperature in the Republic of Korea in spring (from March to May) was the second highest on record for this season since 1973 (Korea Meteorological Administration).

-• It was reported that heavy rains from March to May caused at least 190 fatalities in Indonesia (EM-DAT).
+• It was reported that heavy rains from March to May caused a total of at least 490 fatalities in India, Pakistan, Afghanistan and Yemen (EM-DAT, European Commission, the government of Pakistan).

 • The seasonal mean temperature in Norway in spring (from March to May) was the highest on record for this season since 1901 (Norwegian Meteorological Institute).

-• The seasonal mean temperature in Turkey in spring (from March to May) was the second highest on record for this season since 1971 (Turkish State Meteorological Service).
+• The seasonal mean temperature in France in spring (from March to May) was the highest on record for this season since 1900 (Meteo France).

-• It was reported that heavy rains in May caused at least 210 fatalities in southern Brazil (EM-DAT).
+• It was reported that heavy rains in March caused a total of at least 530 fatalities in the Democratic Republic of the Congo, Ethiopia, Kenya, Tanzania and Malawi (EM-DAT, European Commission).

-• It was reported that heavy rains in May caused at least 100 fatalities in Papua New Guinea (European Commission).
+• It was reported that heavy rains from March to April caused at least 70 fatalities in Angola (GDACS).

 Extreme Climate Monitoring